slatedocs/slate/source/includes/api/_api.md

 # Emotion AI API

 ## Introduction
 The Sensum Emotion AI API enables you to access our emotional intelligence platform.
+Our API is designed to be RESTful, responding to HTTP requests with bodies in JSON format.
+All requests require that the `Content-Type: application/json` be specified.
+The API is also cross-origin resource sharing ready.
-Our API is designed to be RESTful, responding to HTTP requests with data in JSON format.
-Our SDKs handle many of these requests and responses natively.
-It can however be useful to utilise the APi directly
+The Emotion AI SDKs handle many of these requests and responses natively.
+It can however be useful to utilise the API directly.

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.